 All issues and concerns raised by parents/guardians are taken seriously by the Program Supervisor or Identifiable Authority and will be addressed.
-Every effort will be made to address and resolve issues and concerns to the satisfaction of all parties and as quickly as possible.
+Every effort will be made to address and resolve issues and concerns to the satisfaction of all parties and as quickly as possible as outlined below.